The Expats Guide to the 10 Best Places to Live in Portugal

 Lisbon is one of Portugal’s most popular cities, and for good reason.
 This Portuguese city, the country’s bustling capital, is known for its traditional architecture and cobbled streets, along with many iconic landmarks to explore.

 Lisbon is one of the best places in Portugal for expats to live, offering all the amenities you need for a seamless lifestyle.
 Restaurants, museums, concerts, markets, and theaters are abundant, making city life vibrant and engaging.
 Even better, it’s not far from beautiful nearby beaches, making quick getaways from the busy main city easy for all.
+There are also a number of international schools in Lisbon to choose from.

 English is widely spoken, making it one of the best places to live in Portugal for English speakers.
 It’s no surprise that this beautiful city is home to a large expat community.
 Humberto Delgado Airport, informally known as Lisbon International Airport, is located just seven kilometers northeast of the city center, making international travel easy.

-Cascais and Estoril
+2. Cascais and Estoril

 cascais